Immune suppression assays

 Treg suppression assays

-While tumors upregulate immune checkpoint molecules such as PD-L1 on their surface to inhibit T cell activity, the generalized immune-inhibitory tumor microenvironment can also polarize T cells to a suppressive phenotype known as regulatory T cells, or Tregs.
+Although cells within a tumor express immune checkpoint inhibitor molecules, such as PD-L1, which suppress T cell activity, the immune-inhibitory tumor microenvironment can also lead to the differentiation of T cells into inhibitory regulatory T cells (Tregs).
 Tregs are CD4+ T cells characterized by the secretion of the regulatory cytokine IL-10, which is inhibitory to both macrophages and T cells, and can suppress the activity of tumor-directed T cells.

 We have developed an assay that robustly generates Tregs and measures their ability to suppress T cell proliferation.
 Test your compound’s ability to modulate Treg polarization or to reverse suppression of T cell proliferation, thereby boosting anti-tumor T cell activity.